russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Tutorials/Running Your Code.md

 ---
-created: 2023-11-06T00:00:00.000-0400
 draft: true
-draftSectionTwo: true
+draftSectionTwo: false
+created: 2024-10-09T07:00:00.000-0400
+createdForSectionTwo: 2024-11-25T07:34:55.000-0400
+tags:
 ---
-In the Stopwatch tutorial series you learned implicity how to use the **Preview** or **Canvas** area to see your code.

-In this mini-tutorial you will explicitly learn the difference between:
+In this tutorial you will explicitly learn the difference between:

 - seeing a **Preview** of your code for part of your app
-- seeing *all* of your code run on a simulated device
+- seeing *all* of your code run on a simulated device (or a physical device)

 Both ways of running your code have advantages, depending on what you are trying to test.

 ## Obtain the example project

-This will be easier to understand if you have some code to try out while following this mini-tutorial.
+This tutorial will be easier to understand if you have some code to try out while following along with this mini-tutorial.

-The **PhonePrototype** project is an "empty" version of the **Phone** app interface for iOS.
+The **PhonePrototype** project is an "empty" version of the [[Screenshot 2024-11-24 at 9.27.51 AM.png|Phone app interface for iOS]].
+What is meant by "empty"?
 Only the tab view at the bottom of the app's interface has been implemented:

 ![[Screenshot 2023-11-05 at 7.48.22 AM.png]]

-Please download [the **PhonePrototype** project shown here](https://github.com/lcs-rgordon/PhonePrototype/archive/493b647beec57540b446f5aa73295a19f0a805a5.zip) so you can try it out.
+Please now download [the **PhonePrototype** project](https://github.com/lcs-rgordon/PhonePrototype/archive/493b647beec57540b446f5aa73295a19f0a805a5.zip) so you can try it out while reading this tutorial.

+> [!NOTE]
+>
+> This tutorial aligns with [[Learning Goals#7|learning goal 7]] – use that learning goal when summarizing what you've learned in your portfolio post for today's class.
+>
+> You are encouraged to take note of the keyboard shortcuts introduced in this tutorial: using them will make navigating Xcode easier and faster for you in the future.

 ### Expand the compressed file